 QUESTION #8 - Why Not Show Just the Winning Teams?

-Remember, the filming is limited to 3-4 camera people and there are times when 8 areas are competing at one time.
+As disk space becomes more and more costly, the website will slowly begin to show more and more top finishers only.
+Remember, the filming is limited to the number of cameras available and there are times when 8-9 areas are competing at one time.
 The event is on-going during the day BEFORE we have ANY IDEA who will be winning or losing.
 Therefore the teams we film are the teams we film!Back to Menu

 We WELCOME anyone who would competed at the NHSDTC and filmed their routine(s) to contact us on how they can get their routines on the Nationals Video Library.
-We would be honored to make that happen!Back to Menu
+Space available, we would be honored to make that happen!Back to Menu

 All of the World Drill Championship routines are included.
 All of the finals for the Solo & Dual competitors in the Demilitarized Division, as well as the Dual routines in the Unarmed Division.
 Assorted other routines are included as well.
 So yes, a TON are included!Back to Menu

 With the quality of "prosumer" digital cameras getting better and better every year, SNI has switched from shooting to tape with broadcast cameras to shooting to a pure digital format on smaller, HD-quality Sony cameras with numerous SD cards.
 These cards hold hundreds of video files.
-After the event, these files are then fed through Wondershare Video Converter Ultimate where the files is trimmed to add a clean intro and exit, as well as renamed with the competing team info and event name.
-It also changes the format to a more easily uploaded avi and mp3 files.
+After the event, these files are minimally edited and space abailable, we place them in the cue for upload.
 The files are then uploaded to uScreen, the online host for the Nationals Video Library.Back to Menu

-QUESTION #14 - What is the Production Time on the Videos?
+QUESTION #13 - What is the Production Time to get the Videos on the website?

 We have a sizable number of color guard routines on the Nationals Video Library.
 However, the way the on-line host works is there is not additional charge based on subscribing to MORE videos, therefore you subscription allows you access to EVERY FOR< of Drill & Ceremony performances for no extra charge!Back to Menu